-HS: The canals can show young people how science and maths influence their everyday lives and the environment around them.
+Helen: The canals can show young people how science and maths influence their everyday lives and the environment around them.
 The canals are also an example of how the advancement of technology has built the society that we know today via the industrial revolution.

 Without these subjects we wouldn’t be able to engineer amazing structures that move or have stayed standing for hundreds of years.

-HS: I think the key is to show girls in school the variety of interesting jobs which you can do if you have maths & science qualifications.
+Helen: I think the key is to show girls in school the variety of interesting jobs which you can do if you have maths and science qualifications.
 I think it can be hard for young girls to know what careers are out there and this stops them pursuing certain subjects.
 For example me, my sister and both of our husbands have engineering qualifications, yet the jobs we do are hugely different (industry, aerospace, motorsport and canals).

-SB: Helen knew from an early age that if she did maths and science she would have lots of interesting opportunities to pick from in the future.
+Sara: Helen knew from an early age that if she did maths and science she would have lots of interesting opportunities to pick from in the future.
 We need to make sure more girls get this message and that’s part of what we aim to do through the STEM programme.

 It’s still quite early but have you had any thoughts about how you’re going to do this?

-SB: Research has shown that if you take children to a heritage place as a child they are twice as likely to visit as an adult.
+Sara: Research has shown that if you take children to a heritage place as a child they are twice as likely to visit as an adult.
 And we want to get girls from all communities visiting and enjoying our canals.

 So we are creating classroom based opportunities for children to discover and understand the scientific and engineering principles behind our canals; and then we’ll take them onto the towpath to see our waterways, the bridges, the cranes; and experience the locks, the ducks and the boats.